 I deleted my last social network account in December 2017.
 It was my Twitter account.
 I almost decided to keep it but I felt compelled to go full-hog and drop all social network usage.
 Over the course of the last two years, I’ve developed a distaste of the state of social networks.
 I’m sure I could write up quite a detailed post on this subject.
 I’ve reflected a lot.
 I’ve distilled my thoughts and observations into something simple:

 I’m far too busy to use social networks.
 Or, they are far too expensive to use.

-Allow me to give you some context on how I organize my list of priorities.
+Allow me to give you some context on how I organise my list of priorities.
 It begins with our most precious form of currency—time.
 So, with that in mind, here is my list of priorities.
-I’ve organized them by where I wish to spend the most of this finite currency:
+I’ve organised them by where I wish to spend the most of this finite currency:

 Time spent with my family is most important to me.
 When life comes to an end, I do not wish to reflect and see how wasteful I have been with my most precious resource.
 Everything else can wait, family cannot.

 Any financier worth their salt will inform you that a good investment is one that is long-lasting.
 So, with my time, I make sure to invest it in my health.
 My investment here is twofold.
 The first part is mindfulness practice and mediation for mental wellbeing.
 The second is regular exercise and healthy eating for physical wellbeing.
 A handful of things I tend to pay special attention to here are the gut, hydration, and the mind.